Phoenix College: New Student Orientation

 Register for Classes

-Phoenix College offers several options to register for classes.
-Choose a method that is convenient for you:
+There are four ways to register.
+Choose a method that is convenient for you.

 Step Five